srivarsha1409/SVM--decision-tree-task/README.md

-# 🌸 Iris Flower Classifier & Student Exam Predictor (Streamlit + Pickle)
+# 🌸 Iris Flower Classifier & Student Exam Predictor

 An interactive web app to **classify iris flowers** and **predict student exam outcomes** using machine learning.
 The app performs EDA, trains a **Decision Tree Classifier**, evaluates metrics, and provides predictions via a Streamlit interface.